ngort01/fuzzyMM/README.md

 fuzzyMM
 =======

-Implements a fuzzy-logic-based map-matching algorithm used to match GPS trajectories to the OpenStreetMap digital road network.
+Match GPS tracks to the OpenStreetMap digital road network, using a fuzzy logic based algorithm